 There are several different dining options at the Disneyland Resort.
 For variety, I like my visits to the Park to be a mix of these through the day.

 Quick service is where you will order at a counter and be given your food, then choose your seating area.
 Boardwalk Pizza & Pasta, Cocina Cucamonga Mexican Grill, French Market Restaurant and the Golden Horseshoe are all examples of quick service dining areas.

 Nibble on the go?
 There are plenty of places to grab a snack.
 The Bengal Barbecue, Corn Dog Castle, Cozy Cone Motel and many of the snack carts that serve fresh fruits & cold drinks are examples of quick snack spots.

 Character Dining – You’ll be able to eat while being greeted at your table by your favorite characters!
 We love this because we enjoy a delicious meal and are still able to get autographs & photos with characters as they come to your table.
-You should definitely book ADR for all Character Dining.
+Keep reading about whether you should book ADR for character meals.